 Changes in circumstances.
-The Marketplace determined your eligibility for and the amount of your 2021 APTC using projections of your income and the number of individuals you certified to the Marketplace would be in your tax family (yourself, spouse, and dependents) when you enrolled in a qualified health plan.
-If this information changed during 2021 and you did not promptly report it to the Marketplace, the amount of APTC paid may be substantially different from the amount of PTC you can take on your tax return.
+The Marketplace determined your eligibility for and the amount of your 2023 APTC using projections of your income and the number of individuals you certified to the Marketplace would be in your tax family (yourself, spouse, and dependents) when you enrolled in a qualified health plan.
+If this information changed during 2023 and you did not promptly report it to the Marketplace, the amount of APTC paid may be substantially different from the amount of PTC you can take on your tax return.

-IV.
-Who can take the PTC?
+III.
+Who Can Take The PTC?

-You can take the PTC for 2021 if you meet all the conditions under (1) and (2) below.
+You can take the PTC for 2023 if you meet all the conditions under (1), (2), and (3) below.

-- 1. For at least one month of the year, all of the following were true. - a) An individual in your tax family was enrolled in a qualified health plan offered through the Marketplace on the first day of the month; - b) The individual was not eligible for minimum essential coverage, other than coverage in the individual market; and - c) The portion of the enrollment premiums for the month for which you are responsible was paid by the due date of your tax return (not including extensions). - 2.
-You are an applicable taxpayer for 2021.
-To be an applicable taxpayer, you must meet all of the following requirements. - a) For 2021, your household income is at least 100% but no more than 400% of the Federal poverty line for your family size (provided in Tables 1-1, 1-2, and 1-3, in the Instructions for Form 8962).
-See the Instructions for Form 8962 for exceptions when household income is below 100% of the Federal poverty line. - b) No one can claim you as a dependent on their tax return for 2021. - c) If you were married at the end of 2021, generally you must file a joint return.
+- 1. For at least one month of the year, all of the following were true. - a) An individual in your tax family was enrolled in a qualified health plan offered through the Marketplace on the first day of the month; - b) The individual was not eligible for minimum essential coverage, other than coverage in the individual market; and - c) The portion of the enrollment premiums for the month for which you are responsible was paid by the due date of your tax return (not including extensions).

+- 2. No one can claim you as a dependent for the year. - 3.
+You are an applicable taxpayer for 2023.
+To be an applicable taxpayer, you must meet all of the following requirements. - a) For 2023, your household income is at least 100% of the Federal poverty line for your family size (provided in Tables 1-1, 1-2, and 1-3, in the Instructions for Form 8962).
+See the Instructions for Form 8962 for exceptions when household income is below 100% of the Federal poverty line. - b) If you were married at the end of 2023, generally you must file a joint return.
 However, filing a separate return from your spouse will not disqualify you from being an applicable taxpayer if you meet certain requirements described under Married taxpayers in the Instructions for Form 8962.